 If you have a rule that says you can’t eat breakfast, try eating a little bit.
 Leave the eating area at the point when you begin feeling discomfort.
-Gradually increase the amount you eat and length of time you stay in the eating area until you eat a healthy meal.
+Gradually increase or decrease the amount you eat and length of time you stay in the eating area until you eat a healthy meal.

 Eat smaller portions of foods you have been overeating.

 Since these foods will no longer be forbidden, you’ll probably not dwell on them or become anxious and guilty after eating them.

 Eat moderate portions, and let go of diet myths that might have controlled your eating.

 If you’re unsure what a standard portion is, use one cup, one-half cup, and one-fourth cup measuring cups, and you’ll learn how much satisfies your hunger.

 It may be easier for you to eat several smaller meals daily than to eat three larger meals.

 Six small meals throughout the day, with the last meal ending by evening, also allows for better digestion.
 You don’t need to be part of the clean plate club!

 Join a group to discover and work on the things that are causing food to be the source of comfort.

 Life Recovery steps can help you find freedom and healing for what may be at the core of the issue.